top of page

 They are here!
 I received shipment of my first full-length poetry manuscript: The Moon and All Her Faces, from publisher Marissa Prada of Read or Green Books.

-The official launch will be on Wednesday, November 5th at ShelfLife Books in Calgary.
+The official launch will be held in November at ShelfLife Books in Calgary.
 There are also a number of readings planned, both live and online.

 9781778490064_eba836cb-a0dd-44e8-9c5f-546ca842466a.jpg